Luke 3

 [37] the [son] of Methuselah, the [son] of Enoch, the [son] of Jared, the [son] of Mahalaleel, the [son] of Cainan,

-“And Jesus Himself, was beginning to be about thirty years.”
-This verse tells us that the Lord of Life Himself is a true human.
-The beloved Son of God has come in the form of a baby, and He used His life as a human until a certain age, until He was mature, as human terms would call the prime age.
-And then the beloved Son of God started teaching all humans the way to be saved and go to heaven.
+Comments Luke 3:23-38 “And Jesus Himself, was beginning to be about thirty years.”
+In this verse, it tells all that the Lord of life Himself is a true human.
+The beloved Son of God has come in the form of a baby, and He did use the life of a human until a certain age, until He is mature, as human terms would call it, until prime age.
+And then the beloved Son of God began teaching all humans the way to be saved and go to heaven.

 “Being the Son, as was supposed, of Joseph, the [son] of Heli.”
-The Bible clearly tells us that Joseph was the caretaker of the beloved Son of God.
-Joseph was an ordinary man, but he and all his earthly family have been blessed because of his duty towards the beloved Son of God.
+The Bible clearly tells us that Joseph is the caretaker of the beloved Son of God.
+Joseph is a common man, but he and all his earthly family have been blessed because of his duty towards the beloved Son of God.

-But humans forget to think about who the true Father of the beloved Son of God is.
-Also, the Father keeps all His promises to humans, and Jesus’ linage through Joseph will be linked to David as well (Luke 3:31 and Matthew 1:6) and to Abraham (Luke 3:34 and Matthew 1:1).
-The lineage to David is given through Nathan, the son of David in the Gospel of Luke and through Solomon, the son of David in the Gospel of Matthew (See Comments Matthew 1:7).
-The lineage in the Gospel of Matthew is traced back from Solomon to the adoptive father of Joseph, who is Jacob (See Comments Matthew 1:16).
-The lineage in the Gospel of Luke is traced back from Nathan to the real father of Joseph, who is Heli (See Comments Matthew 1:16).
-We know that the lineage in Luke is the lineage from the real father of Joseph, since the lineage in Matthew goes through Jechoniah (See Comments Matthew 1:11).
+But humans forget to think who the true Father of the beloved Son of God is.
+And the Father keeps all his promises to humans: the Lord Jesus’ linage through Joseph will be linked to David (Luke 3:31 and Matthew 1:6), and to Abraham as well (Luke 3:34 and Matthew 1:1).
+The lineage to David is given through Nathan the son of David in the Gospel of Luke and through Solomon the son of David in the Gospel of Matthew (see Comments Matthew 1:7).
+The lineage in the Gospel of Matthew is traced back from Solomon to the adoptive father of Joseph, who is Jacob (see Comments Matthew 1:16).
+The lineage in the Gospel of Luke is traced back from Nathan to the real father of Joseph, who is Heli (see Comments Matthew 1:16).
+We know that the lineage in Luke is the lineage from the real father of Joseph since the lineage in Matthew goes through Jechoniah (see Comments Matthew 1:11).

 Life and Faith Applications.
-From this chapter we can highlight four main life and faith application points.
-1) We need to follow the example of our Lord Jesus and baptize ourselves in water for remission of sins in the name of the Father, the Son Jesus, and the Holy Spirit.
-2) As a true Christian, we must believe in the Trinity of God, Three in One: Father, Son and Holy Spirit.
-3) The Lord Jesus worked with His hands as taught by His earthly caretaker until His prime age when He began to teach.
+From this chapter, we can highlight four main points for life and faith applications.
+1) We need to follow the example of our Lord Jesus and baptize ourselves in water for the remission of sins in the name of the Father, the Son Jesus, and the Holy Spirit.
+2) True Christians must believe in the Trinity of God, Three in One: God the Father, God the Son (Jesus Christ), and God the Holy Spirit.
+3) The Lord Jesus worked with His hands as taught by His earthly caretaker until His prime age, when He began to teach the Gospel.
 We should work for our living and be content with what the Lord provides through our job.
-4) In our jobs we should do only according to the duty required.
+4) In our jobs, we must be honest; we should only do what our duty requires.